rperezdomi/pressure-interface/Readme.md

 * Download and install **Visual Studio**: You will also have to add the package "Desktop development with C++" during the installation process.
 Find the Visual Studio downloads oficial web [here](http://visualstudio.microsoft.com/es/downloads).

-* Download and install **Python 3** interpreter: Needed for bluetooth used npm package.
+* Download and install **Python 3** interpreter: Needed for the used bluetooth npm package.
 You can find the file installer [here](https://www.python.org/downloads/release/python-3104/).
 Scroll down and download the file "windows installer" (32 or 64 bits depending on your computer).

 **2º - Git**: This repository is hosted in github, for this reason you will need to install git in your PC.
 Please, follow this [link](http://git-scm.com/download/win) to find the installer.